jrleeman/3DCompass/README.md

 [Adafruit Sensor](https://github.com/adafruit/Adafruit_Sensor), and
 [Magnetometer](https://github.com/adafruit/Adafruit_HMC5883_Unified) libraries.
 For help, see the [library tutorial.](https://learn.adafruit.com/adafruit-all-about-arduino-libraries-install-use)
-- Connect the Arduino to your computer and upload the code (see the [Arduino guide](http://arduino.cc/en/Guide/HomePage))
+- Connect the Arduino to your computer and upload the code in the Arduino/Vector_Display directory (see the [Arduino guide](http://arduino.cc/en/Guide/HomePage)) if you need help uploading programs to the Arduino.
 - Play with parameters such as brightness and grading to create your own display!